puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.md

         cd build
 	cmake ..

-	#This should now build Aruco into your build directory
+	//This should now build Aruco into your build directory

 Work consulted: http://tilomitra.com/opencv-on-mac-osx/